 Sometimes a deviated septum may lead to repeated nosebleeds.
 If the blockage is severe, it may force mouth-breathing at night, which can worsen sleep disorders.
 However, potential complications from septoplasty (surgery) can include:

-DEVIATED SEPTUM VIDEO
+DEVIATED SEPTUM VIDEOS

 Our sinuses not only help us breathe, they keep out potentially harmful dirt, allergens, and other agents in the air.
 ENT specialists treat allergies, deviated septum, rhinitis, sinusitis, sinus headaches and migraines, nasal obstruction and surgery, and more.